Pichi Richi Railway

-By 1979, following further track repairs, trains were able to travel to Stirling North – at that time the western terminus of the line.
+Following further track repairs, trains were able to travel to Pichi Richi, and later to Woolshed Flat.
+After relaying, the line was restored to Stirling North – at that time the western terminus of the line.

 A newly built extension to Port Augusta was opened in 2001.

-The society continues to be managed and staffed by its volunteer members and operates its own restored steam and diesel hauled trains on a variety of services between March to November each year.
+The Society continues to be completely managed and staffed by its volunteer members and operates its own restored steam and diesel hauled trains on a variety of services between March and November each year.